transloadit/uppy.io/blog/2023-10-25-image-editor.md

 ## Conclusion

-In Uppy, our code ended up looking similar to this:
+In Uppy, our code ended up looking like this:

 ```javascript
 function getScalingFactor(w, h, rotationAngle) {